 Even before you start apartment hunting, it’s a good idea to get a copy of your credit report and see what kind of information is listed there.

-However, if you’re trying to increase your score quickly, the credit bureau’s allowed response time for disputes increases from 30 days to 45 days when you use the free website.
+However, the credit bureau’s allowed response time for disputes increases from 30 days to 45 days when you use the free website.
+Keep that in mind if you’re trying to increase your score quickly.

 There are a few important reasons to check your credit report when looking for an apartment.
 One is to know exactly what your potential landlord sees so you can address any issues or concerns.
 The second is so you know how to raise your score.